 There are many ways to sense the position of an object, and they’re generally either expensive or low-resolution.
 Laser interferometers are incredibly accurate, but the complex optics & electronics make the price very high.
-Hand-held laser measures are quite cheap, but they use a time-of-flight measurement method which limits their resolution, as light travels at roughly 1 foot (300 mm) per nanosecond, and making sub-nanosecond measurements isn’t easy.
+Hand-held laser measures are quite cheap, but they use a time-of-flight measurement method which limits their resolution, as light travels at roughly 1 foot (300 mm) per nanosecond, and making sub-nanosecond measurements isn’t easy (but do check out my post on Ultra Wideband ranging, which does use lightspeed measurements).
 Lidar (light-based radar) is currently quite expensive, and has similar constraints.
 Ultrasonic methods benefit from the fact that sound waves travel at a much slower speed; they work well in constrained environments, such as measuring the height of liquid in a tank, but multipath reflections are a problem if there is more than one object in view.

 Thanks to the smartphone boom, high-resolution camera modules are quite cheap, and I’ve been wondering whether they could be used to sense the position of an object to a reasonable accuracy for everyday measurements (at least 0.5 mm or 0.02 inches).

 To test the idea I’ve set up 2 low-cost webcams at right-angles, to sense the X and Y position of an LED.
 To give a reproducible setup, I’ve engraved a baseboard with 1 cm squares, and laser-cut a LED support, so I can accurately position the LED and see the result.

 The webcams are Logitech C270, that can provide an HD video resolution of 720p (i.e. 1280 x 720 pixels).
 For image analysis I’ll be using Python OpenCV; it has a wide range of sophisticated software tools, that allow you to experiment with some highly advanced methods, but for now I’ll only be using a few basic functions.